 When flying economy on the older 747-400, I do have memories of being smashed like a sardine.
-Despite this, my experience today was top-notch.
-Going forward, I can honestly say I am looking forward to flying BA again the near future.
-Afterall, Premium Economy is a step up from economy.
+Despite this, my experience today in British Airways premium economy was top-notch.
+Going forward, I can honestly say I am looking forward to flying BA again in the near future.
+After all, Premium Economy is a step up from economy.

 Check In & Security

 Despite being Sunday after Thanksgiving, TBIT at LAX was fairly quiet.
 Then again, I guess most people travel domestically for the holiday and not internationally.
 Despite this, when I arrived for my flight 1.5 hours before departure, the check in area was near empty.
 There were about 6 people in the business class line.
 The Economy and First class lines were deserted.
 Since I was traveling Economy Plus, I can checked in with the business class passengers.
 Yet, waiting in line would be silly.
 Instead I opted for bypassing the line and checking in with the agent for economy class.

 The agent was real friendly and quickly checked me in and tagged my luggage.
 Before he printed my boarding pass I asked him if any of the bulkhead seats opened up as I was really hoping to have the extra leg room and make it easier for the person next to me to get up if they needed to while I was sleeping.

 To my luck, despite the seat map on BA.com displaying all bulkhead seats as occupied, 61J was available.
 The agent was happy to assign it to me.
 I then casually hinted about an upgrade to business class.
 The agent laughed and said those rarely happened, but they were having a special and it would only cost $900 to upgrade from World Traveler Plus to Club World.
 I smiled and declined the offer and worked my way towards security.